JeffMusgrave/setta-site-2024/src/snippets/home/long-run.md

 ---
 ---

-Configure your machine-learning training runs, LLM evals, and data analysis scripts.
+Such as, configure your machine-learning training runs, LLM evals, and data analysis scripts.